SteveALee/fullmeasure-blog/source/_posts/ears-open-for-conversations.md

 Ear and voice training with a method book, resources and courses providing on a simple and effective approach to internalise melody and harmony.

-## Geoff Chalmers Discover DOuble Dass#
+## Geoff Chalmers Discover Double Bass

 A wealth of courses and workshops covering everything double bass.
-Many free toutube videos too.
+Many free youtube videos too.

+## Jazz Advice

+Excellent resources and courses on Jazz playing and improvising.
+Often quite a bit beyond my ability but still educational.

+## iReal Pro

+The tool for playing along to the chords of Jazz Standards and other tunes.
+As it's an android app for Windows I use the Blue Stacks Android emulator.

+## Transcribe!

+The original and excellent tool for learning songs by ear and transcribing.
+Slow down, filter and loop.

+## Sight Reading Factory

+An excellent interactive tool for learning to sight read notation.

 **TODO add links**